 \paragraph{Regular model checking.} Regular model checking (RMC) is a framework for the verification of systems with infinitely many configurations.
 Each configuration is represented as a finite word over a fixed alphabet $\Sigma$.
-Systems are modeled as regular transition systems.
+Systems are modelled as regular transition systems of the following form.